BlackHolePerturbationToolkit/FastEMRIWaveforms/docs/source/dev/ide.md

 # 2. Also, make sure that LAPACK(E) is properly installed on your system, for example on Ubuntu 24.04:
 (few-venv) FastEMRIWaveforms$ sudo apt-get install liblapacke-dev

-# 3. Install the project in inplace editable mode
+# 3. Install the project in rebuild editable mode
 # Make the install verbose since this mode is more likely to fail since it is still experimental
 # Note that the building steps will be performed in ./build/editable
 #  Do not delete that directory, it is used by the build system